Strong negation in the theory of computable functionals TCF: The Theory of Computable Functionals TCF

-Generally, \textit{Formulas} and \textit{Predicates} of TCF are structurally parallel to types and algebras, though with additional term-dependency.
-Namely, we introduce \textit{inductive} and \textit{co-inductive predicates} as \textit{least} respectively, \textit{greatest} fix-point of clauses i.e., formulas with a strictly positive predicate variable.
-Formulas are generated by for all-quantification $\forall$ and implication $\to$.
-The logical connectives $\wedge,\vee$ and $\exists$ are special cases of inductive predicates, but here we prefer to introduce them as primitives. \begin{definition}[Predicates and Formulas] We assume countably many predicate-variables $X$ for any arity $\vec{\rho}$.
-We simultaneously define formulas $A,B\in\mathcal{F}$ and predicates $P,Q\in\mathcal{P}$.
+Formulas are generated by universal quantification $\forall$ and implication $\to$.
+The logical connectives $\wedge,\vee$ and $\exists$ are special cases of inductive predicates, but here, for the clarity of the presentation, we prefer to introduce them as primitives. \begin{defi}[Predicates and formulas] We assume countably many predicate-variables $X$ for any arity $\vec{\rho}$.
+We simultaneously define formulas $A,B\in\mathcal{F}$ and predicates $P,Q\in\mathcal{P}$ by the following rules: